AHEC Scholars FAQ

 Clinical volunteer work “counts” for this requirement.
 This includes health education.
 If you have questions, please contact your local AHEC Scholars coordinator.

-The learning plan is intended to help students strategize how they will complete their Clinical fieldwork hours.
-This gives us the chance to make sure your hours will fulfill the requirements.
-Clinical fieldwork locations must be approved prior to completion.
-The agreement is a great tool for making sure you have access to locations, populations and topics that are of interest to you.
+Your AHEC Scholars site coordinator will help students strategize how they will complete their Clinical fieldwork hours.
+Clinical fieldwork locations should be approved prior to completion.
+You coordinator has access to locations, populations and topics that might be of interest to you.
 We want this to be an interesting and meaningful experience.

 How do I log my hours?

-You will document your Clinical fieldwork hours in a tracking survey in your Survey Queue.
+You will document your Clinical fieldwork hours in a tracking survey.
 It will be very important for you to keep your hours updated as you complete them.
 You will be asked to write a reflection about your Clinical fieldwork experiences.
 This should be a discussion of your experiences.
 This is not simply a summary of your activities.
 This exercise is designed to help you think critically about your involvement and apply your learning about the eight core topics.
 Journaling is a very effective way to integrate your practice exposure to your academic studies.

 AHEC Scholar Surveys

 A federal HRSA grant allows us to offer the AHEC Scholars program free of charge.
 In order to maintain this funding, we are asked to collect data on your work.
 We depend on you to help us respond!
-Each Scholar has been assigned an individualized Survey Queue Link.
-This link will take you to your “to do” list for your surveys.
+Scholars coordinators and instructors will provide guidance on this requirement.

 What are the requirements for the online evening classes?